How young jobseekers can build out their resumes

 Achievements

-Highlight significant achievements from school or other activities: a footbal trophy, sporting award, personal best, or similar win would look great on your resume. previous experiences.
+Highlight significant achievements from school or other activities: a football trophy, sporting award, personal best, or similar win would look great on your resume. previous experiences.
 If you’ve helped to organise an event, done something kind for your community, or stepped out of your comfort zone and done something you’re proud to share, include it in your resume as it shows your ability to do cool stuff and get results.

 Online learning and training courses